 The Republican-controlled legislature, which began the session in January, held House and Senate floor votes on more than a dozen measures before members left town.

 “We ended up on a very good note.
 It took us a long time to get here,” six-term Rep. John Torbett, a Gaston County Republican, said after the adjournment gavel fell in the House.
 "It’s an excellent outcome after a long, tedious year.”

-One bill heading for Democratic Gov. Roy Cooper's desk that he's apt to veto would prohibit election boards and officials in counties from accepting private money to run elections, which happened in 2020.
-It was approved on a party-line vote favoring the GOP.
+One bill heading for Democratic Gov. Roy Cooper's desk that he's apt to veto would prohibit election boards and county commissioners from accepting private money to run elections, which happened in 2020.
+It was approved on party-line vote favoring the GOP.
 Another measure receiving final approval — spurred on by a stinging state audit last year of Rocky Mount's finances — places new conflict-of-interest rules upon local government officials across the state, subjecting them to possible felonies when personal financial gain is the result.

 And a 35-page measure approved making mostly technical changes to the new state budget sets aside another $107 million for Piedmont Triad International Airport improvements should an airplane manufacturer choose to expand in Guilford County.
 The company isn't identified in the bill text, but one legislator referred to it as “Project Thunderbird.”

 Another finalized bill likely to get scrutiny from Cooper in part would prohibit local governments from barring a type of energy service based on the fuel type — such as natural gas, for example.

 After Monday, the legislature will hold no-vote meetings until Dec.
 10 — a parliamentary maneuver designed to limit Cooper's time to act on legislation to no more than 10 days.